-Troops To Teachers: Top 4 Tips For Veterans to Become Teachers
+Troops to Teachers: Requirements & Tips for Veterans to Become Teachers

 Entering the civilian workforce after a career in the military can be daunting, to say the least.
 The high level of skill and expertise that service members possess may be undervalued and translate inadequately to many civilian jobs.
 This is not the case in the field of education.

 In fact, military members have proven to be excellent recruits and highly valued partners in education.
 If you are looking to start a second career that has great pay and fantastic benefits, teaching is an excellent job that service members are certain to excel in.

 Troops to Teachers (TTT) was established in 1993 to help transitioning service members and veterans begin new careers as K-12 school-teachers.

 Since its inception, Troops to Teachers has helped facilitate more than 21,000 veterans to successful transitions for careers in education.
 In the fiscal year 2018, Troops to Teachers reported 3376 approved program participants and 394 participants hired into their new career in education.